hamed-abdelhaq/mlops-demos/experiment-tracking/README.md

 Once you've installed MLflow, You may access the MLflow web UI by running the `mlflow ui` command from a terminal.
 However, you will need to provide a backend in order to save and retrieve experiment data.
-SQLite can be utlilized as a backend with the following command:
+SQLite can be utilized as a backend with the following command:

 ```
 mlflow ui --backend-store-uri sqlite:///project-experiments.db